For: Nationwide Insurance | Role: Employee, Project Lead | 2016-2019

 Product + Website

 The site itself ended up far bigger than it was originally intended.
 As we decided to expand into a full-on community platform with a discussion forum, user profiles, progress tracking, and eventually the inclusion of partnership documents and program management workflows, the site grew exponentially more complex.
-This site-map shows the site structure when I left the program.
+This (recreated unofficial) site map shows the site structure when I left the program.

 The first week of product deployment was critical to user adoption and speeding program success.